Where it all began…

 “ We are a family, focused on producing the best backyard hens and poultry supplies for customers ”

-My father, Agostino Postregna or “Gus” as he was known, arrived in Melbourne on August 2, 1952 with a suitcase his only possession.
+Gus arrived in Melbourne in 1952 with a suitcase his only possession.

 Hoping to find his brothers work, Gus visited a fellow Northern Italian friend who had been asking him to visit her on her egg farm in Keysborough for many months.
 Tragically, soon after their visit, his friend was killed when hit by a car while walking to a party.
 With no-one to look after her hen farm – Gus and his younger brothers Damiano and Giuliano found themselves chicken farmers.